-Let's start off with the look – the Revolutions are over-the-ear headphones featuring padded ear cups and soft cloth padding for the head band.
-The Revolutions also features a fabric cord styled in Rastafarian colors of red, gold, black, and green; fabric cords are my new love and any company who uses them gets mad respect for using it because they don't tangle as easy.
-The headphones are collapsible and come with cloth carrying case for easy storage.
-Finally the Revolutions are eco-friendly, made from recyclable materials – even the box that it's packed in is made from recycled materials.
+Let's start off with the look – the Revolutions are over-the-ear headphones featuring padded ear cups and soft cloth padding for the headband.
+They also features a fabric cord styled in Rastafarian colors of red, gold, black, and green; fabric cords are my new love and any company who uses them gets mad respect for using it because they don't tangle so easy.
+The headphones are collapsible and come with a cloth carrying case for easy storage.
+Finally, the Revolutions are eco-friendly, made from recyclable materials – even the box that it's packed in is made from recycled materials.
 Respect!

-Vs. V-Moda Vibrato – The Vibrato tears it up when it comes to bass, however the Revolutions takes the lead with a stronger bass.
-However the Vibrato has clearer sound, so this is a toss-up - bass or clarity?
+Vs. V-Moda Vibrato – The Vibrato tears it up when it comes to bass, however, the Revolutions takes the lead with a stronger bass.
+However, the Vibrato does have a clearer sound, so this is a toss-up - bass or clarity?
 I'm gonna score this one to V-Moda because it has a better balance of the two, but the Revolution comes at a very close second… very close.

 Overall how did the House of Marley fare in its first round in the Val-cave?

 When the folks at The House of Marley say their headphones offer up a strong bass, they weren't kidding; turn up the volume on some of your favorite hip-hop and/or club beats and feel the power of Revolution.
-One of my favorite tracks is Jeremih featuring 50 cent "Down on Me", which really shows off just how powerful these headphones really are.
-And I'm giving plus points for working well with movies too – that strong bass kills in heavy actions and car chase scenes.
+One of my favorite tracks is Jeremih featuring 50 Cent "Down on Me", which shows off just how powerful these headphones really are.
+And I'm giving plus points for working well with movies too as the strong bass kills it in heavy actions and car chase scenes.
 The vocals come out just as clean and clear and aren't distorted by the bass.
-And as a package the Revolution headphones work great at both high and low levels.
+And as a package, the Revolution headphones work great at both high and low levels.
 And did I mention I love fabric cords?
 More companies need to do this!

 Just one negative and it's that the cups fit too tight around my head, which can be a bit uncomfortable during chill sessions.